octobercms/docs/3.x/extend/services/queue.md

 Queue::push('SendEmail', ['message' => $message]);
 ```

 The first argument given to the `push` method is the name of the class that should be used to process the job.
 The second argument is an array of data that should be passed to the handler.
-A job handler should be defined like so:
+A job handler should be defined like so.

 ```php
 class SendEmail